Frequently Asked Questions

 7. If I am selected for ASLRP in one year (triggering the minimum 3-year service agreement) and I request renewal of benefits in the second year, does the second ASLRP payment trigger another 3-year service obligation?

-No. If an attorney was initially selected in FY 2006, the ASLRP payment would have been made in July 2006, triggering an initial 3-year service obligation that will expire in July 2009.
-Renewal of benefits in FY 2007 and FY 2008 would not impact on the service obligation.
-If, however, the attorney recompetes and is reselected for benefits in FY 2009, he or she would be subject to a new 3-year service obligation, commencing immediately upon expiration of the first service obligation and ending in July 2012.
+No. For example, if an attorney was initially selected in FY 2019, the ASLRP payment would have been made in July 2019, triggering an initial 3-year service obligation that will expire in July 2012.
+Renewal of benefits in FY 2020 and FY 2021 would not impact on the service obligation.
+If, however, the attorney recompetes and is reselected for benefits in FY 2022, he or she would be subject to a new 3-year service obligation, commencing immediately upon expiration of the first service obligation and ending in July 2025.

 8. If an attorney fails to complete the service requirement, is he or she subject to the reimbursement requirements?